sentialabs/halloumi-ses-user/README.md

 # Halloumi SES User

-Library used to create IAM Users and generates the password to use the AWS Simple Email Service (SES).
+Library used to create IAM Users and generates the SES credentials to use with the AWS Simple Email Service (SES).

 ## Usage